harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/dora-metrics-reports/dora-metrics.md

 * Connector: Jira
 * Filter: Status Category Equals Done
-* Calculation parameter: Ticket resolved in Dashboard Time Range
+* Calculation parameter: Ticket resolved in Insight time range
 * Time Range selected on the dashboard: Last 3 months

 With this configuration, the Deployment Frequency widget shows the total number of tickets with a status of **Done** in the given time range.